 - Conference Approved Literature

+- Alateen Talk & sharing sheets

 - The Forum

-- Area and WSO Web Sites Alateen Service e-manual on www.al-anon.org/members
+- Area and WSO Web Sites

+Alateen Service e-manual on www.al-anon.org/members

 Wrap Up

 - Alateen Conferences and other recovery events can enhance the Alateen experience. - Planning these events takes care and understanding of your Area Alateen Requirements. - The principles of the Twelve Steps, Twelve Traditions, and Twelve Concepts of Service should be practiced in all aspects of Alateen events.